 - Subpar template selection

-- Small selection of typefaces
+- A small selection of typefaces

-- No abandoned cart feature at entry tier
+- No abandoned cart feature at entry-tier

 - Annual sales limits

-- Smaller number of payment gateways
+- A smaller number of payment gateways

 The Scoop on Shopify